e-sites/generator-esites-fe/README.md

 **Note**: Mac users need to run above commands with `sudo`.

+## Updating this yeoman package

+1. After updating this Yeoman package make sure to bump the versioning in `package.json` and assign a new release tag in Gitlab.
+2. Run `npm publish` to publish the new version to the npm registry

 ## Usage

 Please make sure your system meets the [prerequisites](#prerequisites).